Pass rate

 Last reviewed against gov.uk on

-The UK car driving theory test pass rate for April 2024 to March 2025 was 44.9% — meaning fewer than half of sittings result in a pass.
+The UK car driving theory test pass rate for April 2025 to March 2026 was 44.8% — meaning fewer than half of sittings result in a pass.
 (DVSA's figure aggregates first attempts and retakes; it does not split first-time candidates from those re-sitting after a fail.)
-The rate has been steadily declining from a 2007/08 peak of around 65% and has settled in the mid-40s since 2022/23.
+The rate has fallen just over 20 points from 65.4% in 2007/08 and has settled in the mid-40s since 2022/23.

 Car theory test and driving test volumes and pass rates for Great Britain overall and for each test centre.